 The above information is stored under

 ~/.gitconfig file.
-To view this information any time run the following command.
+To view this information at any time run the following command.

 git config --list